 3. Finally, nitrous oxide is one that many patients are familiar with under the more common name “laughing gas.”
 Unlike the other two forms of sedation dentistry, there is no risk of short-term amnesia with this method.
 It’s a mild sedative, though, and is only useful in making you feel relaxed.

 Regardless of the type of sedative used, blood pressure, heart rate, oxygen stats, and respiration are monitored during the dental procedure.
 This helps the doctor watch for unsafe changes that could be a sign of reaction to the medication.

 Discussing Dental Fear with Your Periodontist

 View for yourself the difference a periodontist experienced in dental fear can make.
 Read patient testimonials from others who share your fear of the dentist.
-Seek treatment or diagnosis of gum disease without fear with Dr. Gallardo and Dr. Lamas in their Miami periodontics office.
+Seek treatment or diagnosis of gum disease without fear with Dr. Gallardo in their Miami periodontics office.
 Call (305) 447-1447 to schedule a consultation and discuss the right sedation dentistry technique for your needs.